laurenbarker/design-token-prototype/README.md

 Based on https://medium.com/@PavelLaptev/design-tokens-with-figma-aef25c42430f

 ## Setup
 Get a personal API token for Figma then add `FIGMA_API_TOKEN` as an environment variable.

+I can give you the figma ID that needs to be added as `FIGMA_ID`.

 ## Install
 ```